Higher-Order Adiabatic Elimination in Atom-Cavity Systems and Its Impact on Spin-Squeezing Generation: The atom-cavity system

 \section{The atom-cavity system}

+The system of interest in this work is an ensemble of atoms trapped in a tight lattice and off-resonantly coupled to a high-finesse cavity.
+In this dispersive regime, only two internal atomic levels are considered, together with a single cavity mode, while the auxiliary excited atomic level is eliminated via a standard procedure under the condition that the atomic transition energy is the largest energy scale~\cite{Walls_QuantumOptics_2025}, thereby yielding Hamiltonian~\eqref{eq:hamiltonian}.
+The adaptation from the $\Lambda-$ to the $V-$level structure is straightforward~\cite{Caprotti_Analysisspinsqueezinggeneration_2024}.
+For the sake of simplicity, we neglect atomic dissipative processes mediated by cavity coupling~\cite{Barberena:2023ham}.

-In this section, we explicitly evaluate the coefficients appearing in the formulae above for the coupled atom-cavity systems that are of interest for the present work.
-The first step is to recognize the bipartite structure of the system whose dynamics is given by Eq.~\eqref{eq:MEoriginal} as follows
+In this section, we explicitly evaluate the coefficients appearing in the formulae of the previous section, for the considered atom-cavity system.
+The first step is to identify the bipartite structure of the system, whose dynamics is given by Eq.~\eqref{eq:MEoriginal}.
+The cavity's dissipative dynamics is governed by the superoperator